Adnn/notes_graphics/docs/rtr.md

   * higher range of radiances by increasing bit depth of channels

 A limitation of environment mapping: it does not work well with large flat surfaces.
-They will result in a small port of the environment table mapped onto a large surface.
+They will result in a small part of the environment table mapped onto a large surface.

 _Image-based lighting_ (IBL) p406 is another name for illuminating a scene with texture data, typically when the environment map is obtained from real-world HDR 360° panoramic photographs.